 Best thing I packed in my carry-on: my nexus 7, so great for checking email, taking notes during sessions, and writing this blog post

-Biggest surprise: seeing Sacred Pauses listed in an ad in the program book (obviously my publisher and I need to communicate more)
+Biggest surprise: seeing my Sacred Pauses: Spiritual Practices for Personal Renewal listed in an ad in the program book (obviously my publisher and I need to communicate more)

 Best conversation about publishing: with Ben Penner from my publisher, MennoMedia/Herald Press (I didn’t know that Ben would be here, and since I live in British Columbia and he lives in Minnesota, this is the first time we’ve actually met in person, so see, we’re already communicating more)

 Most inspiring session: Wendell Berry (more on this for my next post on Writer Wednesday)

 Best free breakfast: Regent College–a great community of people engaged in doing great things, both friends and people new to me